dotMobimobiThinkingmobiForgemobiReadyDeviceAtlasfind.mobiInstant Mobilizer

 Be careful with this kind of thing - you're playing with fire.

-This script will always redirect mobile devices to the mobile page - depending on how well you've designed your mobile site and whether you've hidden functionality or not - this may not always be what the user wants.
+This script will [b]always[/b] redirect mobile devices to the mobile page – depending on how well you’ve designed your mobile site and whether you’ve hidden functionality or not – this may not always be what the user wants.

 Play it safe and allow the user a way to force either the full or mobile versions of the site - you can do this easily with an extra GET parameter on requests: